contrast-zone/fractarchy-ide/README.md

 >
 > ![](media/socmedia.png)
 >
 > Fractarchy Designer is a (deviant) hierarchical content organizer featuring structured document tree (*.sdt) file format.
 It is an elementary blend between content management system and hierarchical database.
-Use it as an electronic workbook, hierarchical data organizer, or personal content management system.
+Use it for various purposes as an electronic workbook, hierarchical data organizer, or personal content management system.

 ## actual screenshots